sakuramomo1005/FDA/alpha_optim2/README.md

    + given the best alpha, we can get the hat beta, gamma and d
    + given the hat beta, gamma, and d, we can get the best alpha

+## After meeting Oct 1.

+Results:

+##### Simulation

++ multi.R: simulation with p = 10, try purity calculation with different number of covariates combination.
++ multi.RData: RData file, call "multi", saved the multi table for 2,4,8,10 covariates combination, and time with each of the one covariate.
++ one_table.RData: results are wrapped in multi.RData, not very useful.
++ two_table.RData
++ four_table.RData
++ eight_table.RData
++ ten_table.RData

++ result_combine.RData: simulation combined results, with each KL purity and cosine similiarity.
++ hist_2D: histogram of purity with different angles.
+Two different LME models were fitted.
++ hist_2D: histogram of purity with different angles.
+One model was fitted to make D1 = D2

+##### Embarc

++ alt_old_one_table22.RData: purity with only one covaritate included.
++ two_table2.RData: purity with two covariates included.
++ three_table2.RData
++ all_table2.RData: with all covaraites included

+All results were wraped in the pdf file.